Free U.S. shipping on orders $45+ · Subscribe & save

 The specific gaps across these esports energy pouches:

-- Caffeine doses are polarized.
+• Caffeine doses are polarized.
 You're either getting 50mg (too subtle for many gamers) or 100 to 200mg (jitter territory without proper buffering).
-There's a gap in the 40 to 80mg range paired with smoothing agents.
+There's a gap in the moderate-caffeine range paired with smoothing agents.

 For competitive gamers, re-dosing mid-match isn't just inconvenient.
 It means your cognitive state is constantly fluctuating, sharp at the start of a map, fading by the end of it.
 The best energy pouches for gaming should eliminate that problem entirely.